Why You Need a Medicare Supplement Insurance Plan

 Even with Medicare Part A and Part B coverage, you’re responsible for some out-of-pocket expenses including:

-By law, Medicare Supplement insurance plans are standardized into twelve plans (Plans A through L).
-That means Plan F from one company must include the same benefits as plan F from another company.
-While the benefits must be the same, each company’s rates, reputation, membership features and quality of service can vary.
-With Blue Cross and Blue Shield of Oklahoma, you don’t have to sacrifice comprehensive benefits or freedom-of-choice for affordability.
-Their Medicare Supplement plans provide substantial benefits at rates that can save you money over other plans.
+Medicare supplement plans pay for additional expenses.
+By law, Medicare Supplement Insurance Plans are standardized into twelve plans.
+That means Medicare Supplement Insurance Plan F* from one company must include the same benefits as the same plan from another company.
+While the benefits must be the same, each company’s rates, reputation, membership features, and quality of service can vary.
+With Blue Cross and Blue Shield of Illinois, you don’t have to sacrifice comprehensive benefits or freedom of choice for affordability.

-- Blue Extras Member Discount Program that include discounts on wellness products and services including vision, fitness clubs, weight management, complementary alternative medicine, hearing and more
+Blue Extras Member Discount Program includes discounts on wellness products and services including vision, fitness clubs, weight management, complementary alternative medicine, hearing, and more.

 Medicare Supplement Insurance Plan Basic Benefits

-- Of all available standardized plans, Plans F offers the most complete protection for uncovered Medicare Part B excess charges.
-The plan also pays the Medicare Part A hospital deductible and copayments, skilled nursing facility copayment and foreign travel emergency care.
+Of all available standardized plans, Medicare Supplement Insurance Plans F and Medicare Supplement Insurance Plan G* offer the most complete protection for uncovered Medicare Part B excess charges.
+These are the most popular plans because they also pay the Medicare Part A hospital deductible and copayments, skilled nursing facility copayment, and foreign travel emergency care.

-Part B medical excess: Charges from your provider that exceed Medicare-approved amounts.
-Only Plan F, High Deductible Plan F cover these charges.
+Part B Medical Excess covers charges from your provider that exceed Medicare-approved amounts.
+Only Medicare Supplement Insurance Plan F, Medicare Supplement Insurance High Deductible Plan F, and Medicare Supplement Insurance Plan G cover these charges.
 For all other plans, you are responsible for paying excess charges.
-In no case can a provider charge more than 115% of the Medicare approved amount.
+In no case can a provider charge more than 115% of the Medicare-approved amount.

-Foreign travel emergency: Medically necessary emergency care services beginning during the first 60 days of each trip outside of the United States.
-All plans offering this benefit require you to pay a foreign travel emergency deductible and a percent of costs after the deductible is met.
+Medically necessary, foreign travel emergency care services begin during the first 60 days of each trip outside of the United States.
+All plans offering this benefit require you to pay a foreign travel emergency deductible and a percentage of costs after the deductible is met.